National Unity Government of Myanmar: International relations

+Criticism

+Pro-democracy activist, Tayzar San criticized the NUG for sluggishly implementing reforms.
+He lamented alleged financial mismanagement and failure to unite PDF and PDO militias into a coordinated force.

+According to statements from Tatmadaw prisoners of war, POWs charged with crimes by the court systems of NUG and other anti-junta forces are not provided legal counsel during trials, nor are provided sufficient opportunities to defend themselves against accusations.

 Funding and revenues

 In May 2022, the NUG announced it had raised $42 million USD from fundraising activities, with the majority of revenues spent on weapons and support for civil servants on strike.
 It has launched a number of successful initiatives, including the sale of Spring Revolution treasury bonds, an online lottery, and the sale of military-linked land and properties.
 Most NUG donors live abroad, and limited evidence suggests the Burmese diaspora in Singapore is the primary source of funding.
 The NUG has also encouraged Burmese-based companies and taxpayers to redirect taxes to the NUG, instead of the military regime.
 The NUG has also launched NUGPay, a parallel digital currency system.

 In May 2022, the NUG raised $10 million from the sale of Min Aung Hlaing's Yangon home on Inya Lake Road.
 In October 2022, the NUG raised $9.3 million USD during an auction of land in Mandalay's Patheingyi Township illegally seized by the military.
 In January 2023, the NUG raised $10 million in 18 hours, after a pre-sale of apartments on military-owned land in Yangon.
 In February 2023, the NUG raised $4 million after an entrepreneur bought rights to a gem mine in Mogok Township.